DariusJderu1/to-do-app/README.md

 - Make sure users can only access and modify their own projects and tasks.
 - Protect API endpoints and return appropriate responses for unauthenticated or unauthorized requests.
 - Use the existing user role field as the starting point for role-based authorization.

-The exact authentication approach, such as session-based authentication or tokens, has not been chosen yet.

 ## Screenshots